jhburns/ExperienceCapture/Documentation/Setup.md

 ## Next Part

 If all the checks are fine, everything should be setup.
-[Next Section: Doing coding.](Coding.md)
+Next Section: [Coding the data capture.](Coding.md)